masnagam/brainfuck-jack/README.md

-# A simple Brainf*ck interpreter written in Jack
+# A simple Brainfuck interpreter written in Jack

-## What's Brainf*ck
+## What's Brainfuck

-Brainf*ck is one of famous esoteric programming languages.
+Brainfuck is one of famous esoteric programming languages.
 You can see the details of this programming languages in the following pages:

 * [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck)